matm/bmp/README.md

 `[`|Bookmark start: mark the beginning of the time frame `]`|Bookmark end: mark the end of the time frame.
-The time interval is added to the list of bookmarks for the current song `d pos`|Delete bookmark entry at position `pos` `r`|Start the autoplay of the best parts
+The time interval is added to the list of bookmarks for the current song `d pos`|Delete bookmark entry at position `pos`
+`c pos MM:SS-MM:SS`|Change bookmark entry at position `pos` and set new start and end time boundaries `r`|Start the autoplay of the best parts
 `s`|Stop the autoplay of the best parts
 `f`|Forward seek +10s in current song